GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 cloudshell edit vm-template.py
 ```

-Notice that theThe metadata section is changed in the file.
+Notice that the metadata section is changed in the file.

 ## Commit the update